 If you haven’t been on Hertel Avenue in some time, you may not recognize it.
 While it’s still a haven for Italian specialties and the home of the annual Italian Festival, it has also become the place to go for Middle Eastern food.
 Recent immigrants from all across the Middle East can be found along this North Buffalo hub, but for really amazing baba ghanough (roasted eggplant with tahini, fresh garlic, lemon juice and extra virgin olive oil) pay a visit to Hajjar at 1150 Hertel.

 Another proud culinary tradition can be found at several Ethiopian restaurants throughout the city.
-Lucy Ethiopian, located in an unassuming storefront at the corner of Amherst and Grant Streets, offers delicious fare that belies the modest surroundings.
+Lucy East African Cuisine, located at 916 Tonawanda Street in Black Rock, offers delicious Ethiopian fare that belies the modest surroundings.
 Gluten free eaters should be sure to sample the injera, a sponge-like, unleavened bread made from teff.

 Yet another newcomer to Buffalo’s culinary scene is Vietnamese.
 Give it a try at Pho Dollar near the intersection of Grant and West Ferry on the city’s West Side.
 The pho is phantastic!